 Similarly, common sense tells us that today, violent crime holds communities on the border between the United States and Mexico in a kind of death grip, creating an atmosphere of lawlessness reminiscent of the old Wild West.
-Based on televised news stories and on concerns expressed by elected officials throughout the southwestern United States, this assertion may sound reasonable; however, it is not true.
+Based on televised news stories and on concerns expressed by elected officials, this assertion may sound reasonable; however, it is not true.
 Although some communities in Mexico have fallen under the control of drug cartels, the story is different on the U.S. side of the border.
-All available crime data-including murder, extortion, robbery, and kidnapping rates, whether reported or documented in victim surveys-show that in the hundred-miledeep border area stretching from San Diego to Brownsville, Texas, crime rates are significantly lower than in similar U.S. cities outside the area.
-Furthermore, the crime rate has been dropping faster near the border than in other similar-size U.S. communities for at least the last 15 years (Gillum 2011; Gomez et al. 2011).
+All available crime data-documented by the FBI-show that all the counties along the U.S.-Mexico border have crime rates at least 2 percent lower than that in the rest of the United States.
+Furthermore, the crime rate has been dropping faster near the border than in other similar-size U.S. communities for at least the last 15 years (Nowrasteh 2019).

 Like other social scientists, sociologists do not accept something as a fact because "everyone knows it."
 Instead, each piece of information must be tested and recorded, then analyzed in relation to other data.
-Sociologists rely on scientific studies in order to describe and understand a social environment.
-At times, the findings of sociologists may seem like common sense, because they deal with familiar facets of everyday life.
+Sociologists rely on scientific studies to describe and understand a social environment.
+At times, the findings of sociologists may seem like common sense because they deal with familiar facets of everyday life.
 The difference is that such findings have been tested by researchers.
 Common sense now tells us that the earth is round, but this particular commonsense notion is based on centuries of scientific work that began with the breakthroughs made by Pythagoras and Aristotle.